Biodiversity

 Risks and Opportunities

-In the life cycle of our business activities, from the procurement of raw materials to disposal and recycling, we summarize what kind of points of contact with nature (INPUT, OUTPUT) we have, and how they affect items such as "deterioration of habitat and growing environment," "raw materials in satochi and satoyama," "invasion of alien species," "exposure to chemical substances," and "global warming and climate change" of biodiversity.
-Risks to biodiversity have been clarified.
+In the life cycle of our business activities, from raw material procurement to disposal and recycling, the Group summarizes what kind of INPUT and OUTPUT are in contact with nature, and what affects biodiversity such as "deterioration of habitat and growth environment", "raw materials for satoji and mountains", "invasion of alien species", "exposure to chemical substances", and "global warming and climate change".
+Clarified risks to biodiversity.

-In addition, since the natural environment varies greatly from location to location and cannot be measured by a single indicator, TNFD recommends information disclosure with an emphasis on regional characteristics.
+In addition, since the natural environment varies greatly depending on the location and cannot be measured by a single indicator, TNFD recommends that information disclosure focus on regional characteristics.

-The Group evaluated 44 business sites in Japan and overseas and identified priority regions.
-In the future, we will conduct risk management tailored to each region.
+The Group evaluated 44 business sites in Japan and overseas and identified priority areas.
+In the future, we will implement risk management tailored to the region.

 strategy

-In particular, with regard to the water environment, one site in China and two sites in Thailand, India, and Europe have been evaluated as "extremely high-risk," and we will work to address water risks at these sites.
+In particular, one site in China and two sites in Thailand, India, and Europe were evaluated as "significantly risky" in terms of the water environment, so we will consider water risk as an important risk in business continuity and will take measures to address the water risk at the relevant business sites.

 Metrics and goals

-Based on the concept of core indicators in IUCN's "Guidelines for Planning and Monitoring Corporate Biodiversity Performance" and the results of the "Relationship between Business Activities and Biodiversity (Risks and Opportunities)" above, we monitor and manage the activity targets and KPIs that we have been working on to reduce environmental impact as biodiversity management indicators.
+Based on the concept of core indicators in the IUCN "Guidelines for Planning and Monitoring Corporate Biodiversity Performance" and the results of "Relationship between Business Activities and Biodiversity (Risks and Opportunities)", we grasp and manage the changes in the activity targets and KPIs that we have been working on to reduce environmental impact as biodiversity management indicators.

 Achievements